atheis4/met_api/README.md

 `MetPaintings` is an object intended to make all the paintings in the collection more accessible for study.
 For this reason I have limited the columns that are contained in this dataset.
 This represents 6100 individual works in 750 mediums.

 This is the primary object I will be developing and working with.

+### Incapsula
+The Met prevents accessing their collection by web scraping through the incapsula service.

+At first I tried using incapsula-cracker-py3 to handle my requests to their server, but this did not bypass incapsula.

+My next plan is to try using PhantomJS and Selenium to better impersonate a non-bot user.